RewardFlow: Topology-Aware Reward Propagation on State Graphs for Agentic RL with Large Language Models: Learning with the State Graph

 \section{Learning with the State Graph}

-To address the sparse-reward problem in agentic RL, this section exploits the state graph to construct dense, meaningful per-action rewards for effective optimization.
-We propose: (1) shaping process rewards via graph propagation and projecting the propagated rewards onto trajectories, (2) estimating synergistic advantages that integrates action- and trajectory-level supervision, and (3) updating the policy via a clipped surrogate objective using the resulting advantages.
+To address the sparse-reward problem in agentic RL, this section leverages the state graph to construct dense, meaningful per-action rewards for effective optimization.
+We propose: (1) shaping process rewards via graph propagation and projecting the propagated rewards onto trajectories, (2) estimating synergistic advantages that integrate action- and trajectory-level supervision, and (3) updating the policy via a clipped surrogate objective using the resulting advantages.
+Proofs of all formal statements are deferred to Appendix~\ref{app:proofs}.